 We recognise the deep connections between nuclear weapons and climate change, and the critical importance of tackling these twin existential threats together.

 COP26: Climate Justice and Peace

-From 1 to 12 November 2021, Glasgow will host one of the world’s most significant conferences on environment and climate change, known as COP26.
+From 1 to 12 November 2021, Glasgow hosted one of the world’s most significant conferences on environment and climate change, known as COP26.
 This put climate change even more to the fore front of Scotland’s mind.
 But we can’t effectively tackle the issue without looking at the link between climate change and nuclear weapons.

 Climate Change and Nuclear Weapons

 We stand in solidarity with communities around the world who were subjected to decades of nuclear tests and are now bearing the brunt of climate change.